 The Theory of Constraints (ToC) is a management philosophy that can be applied to any work task or activity.
-It is a simple theory that states that processes and systems are only constrained by a small number of bottlenecks and that focusing on these constraints will help organizations reach their goals faster.
+This simple theory states that processes and systems are only constrained by a small number of bottlenecks and focusing on these constraints will help organizations reach their goals faster.

-Although the Theory of Constraints was developed with manufacturing processes in mind, it can be applied to any process or system within an organization.
+Although the Theory of Constraints had been developed with manufacturing processes in mind, still it can be applied to any process or system within an organization.
 Think about the three components in an administrative or service environment:

 |Measurement Component||Manufacturing Application||Non-Manufacturing application|